What is DLP?

 Data loss prevention in Microsoft 365

-- Content inspection: If you have content inspection enabled, Microsoft Defender will analyze data across services like Exchange Online, SharePoint Online, OneDrive for Business, and Microsoft Teams to detect sensitive information patterns.
+- Content inspection: Microsoft Defender analyzes data across services like Exchange Online, SharePoint Online, OneDrive for Business, and Microsoft Teams to detect sensitive information patterns.

-- Policy enforcement: You can define rules that automatically block, encrypt, or flag data-sharing actions based on sensitivity levels, such as preventing the sharing of credit card numbers via email.
+- Policy enforcement: You can define rules that automatically block, encrypt, or flag data-sharing actions based on sensitivity levels.

-- User notifications: This feature provides real-time alerts and tips to users when they attempt actions that violate your organization’s DLP policies.
-This is useful because it helps educate and correct behavior without causing major disruptions.
+- User notifications: Provides real-time alerts and tips to users when they attempt actions that violate your organization's DLP policies.

-- Audit and reporting: Extensive auditing and reporting allow admins to track policy violations across an organization’s M365 environment and get detailed reports for compliance reviews and risk management.
+- Audit and reporting: Extensive auditing and reporting allow admins to track policy violations across an organization's M365 environment.

-- Integration with Microsoft Purview: DLP integrates seamlessly with Purview’s broader compliance tools for advanced data governance and regulatory adherence.
+- Integration with Microsoft Purview: DLP integrates seamlessly with Purview's broader compliance tools for advanced data governance.

 Data loss prevention scenarios

-- Email protection: Prevent employees from accidentally emailing files containing, for example, social security numbers or other personal identification information to external recipients.
+- Email protection: Prevent employees from accidentally emailing files containing social security numbers or other personal identification information to external recipients.

 - Teams Chat Monitoring: Identify and restrict the sharing of sensitive data like credit card numbers in Teams messages.